A microscopic model of fractionalized Fermi liquid

 Different phases of the CPT model correspond (see Fig. \ref{fig:Fig2}) to different patterns of the spin fractionalization.
 Spin 1/2 is unique in the sense that it can be fractionalized as a product of two Majorana fermions, as in the Kitaev model \cite{kitaev}.
-The tensor product of two spins can be fractionalized as Majorana fermion bilinears of six Majoranas which allows to fermionize the Yao-Lee model \cite{YL}.
+The tensor product of two spins fractionalizes into bilinears of Majorana fermions $S_1^a S_2^\alpha\rightarrow - 2i \chi^a b^\alpha$, where $\chi^a$ ($a=1,3$) and $b^\alpha$ ($\alpha = 1,3 $ are the Majorana fermions which fractionalize $\vec S_1 = - i \vec \chi \times \vec \chi $ and $S_2= -i \vec b \times \vec b$ respectively.
+It is this formed from the six Majoranas, and allows to fermionize the Yao-Lee model \cite{YL}.
 This fractionalization pattern works in the exotic fractionalized superconducting phase which exists in the CPT model at small $J_K$ \cite{CPT1}.
 The FL* phase appears at strong positive $J_K $ (the right side of the phase diagram Fig. 2).
 The corresponding fractionalization pattern here is more conventional: \bea {\bf S}_1 = \frac{1}{2}f^+_{\alpha}\vec\s_{\alpha\beta}f_{\beta}, ~~ \sum_{\alpha}f^+_{\alpha}f_{\alpha} =1, \eea which allows one to decouple the interaction as \bea J_K\sum_{i}(c^+_{i}\vec{\s}c_{i})\cdot \vec{S}_{1,i} \rightarrow \Phi^2/2J_K + \Phi (c^+f + f^+c), \eea (Ref. \cite{ALM2} uses an alternative representation where the spinon operators are represented by Nambu spinors and the corresponding Higgs field is a complex 2$\times$2 matrix).
-In the saddle point approximation the Higgs field $\Phi$ acquires a finite expectation value $\Phi \sim t\exp[-1/\rho(\epsilon_F)J_K]$ and both itinerant electrons and holes hybridize with the $f$-operators, that is with ($\mathbf{S}_1$) spins, resulting in a Kondo insulator—effectively two Kondo insulators, one for electrons and one for holes.
-By projecting the Yao-Lee Hamiltonian (\ref{YLH}) onto the ground state of this Kondo insulator, we obtain the Kitaev spin liquid for the ($\mathbf{S}_2$) spins:
+In the saddle point approximation the Higgs field $\Phi$ acquires a finite expectation value $\Phi \sim t\exp[-1/\rho(\epsilon_F)J_K]$ and both itinerant electrons and holes hybridize with the $f$-operators, that is with ($\mathbf{S}_1$) spins.
+At one electron per site this results in a Kondo insulator—effectively two Kondo insulators, one for electrons and one for holes since at one electron per site the electron Fermi surface consists of electron and hole pockets.
+At finite doping we get a metal, the $\mathrm{FL}^*$.
+By projecting the Yao-Lee Hamiltonian (\ref{YLH}) onto the ground state of this Kondo insulator/heavy fermion metal, we obtain the Kitaev spin liquid for the ($\mathbf{S}_2$) spins: